noahehall/theBookOfNoah/linux/cmdline.md

           - command/# a number indicating the 1-based index for which matched text should be substituted
             - e.g. /2 would replace the second occurrence
           - command/g global
+      - HOLD SPACE
+        - lets you copy text from the pattern space to the hold space
+          - frees up the pattern space to load another string for processing
+          - generally
+            - h/H commands to move a string to the hold space
+            - g/G/x commnads to move teh stored string back into the pattern space
+        - h copies pattern space to hold space
+        - H appends apttern space to hold space
+        - g copies hold space to pattern space
+        - G appends hold space to pattern space
+        - x exchanges contents of pattern and hold spaces
       - MULTILINE
         - N adds the next line in the data stream to create a multiline processing
           - it moves the next line into the 'pattern space'